noqms/noqms/README.md

 ![alt text](architecture.svg)

 Microservices without a centralized queue is a perfectly viable architecture given there is an efficient way for the microservices to discover each other.
-UDP multicast is a perfect solution for this - unfortunately most cloud providers do not support UDP multicast.
+UDP multicast is a great solution for this - unfortunately most cloud providers do not support UDP multicast.
 This framework includes a pluggable Service Finder mechanism which allows users to create their own discovery mechanism and class, replacing the built in UDP multicast discovery mechanism if needed.